eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part1/1-06-Assumptions.md

 ----

+I could say something to the effect of; this work is predicated on the assumption that a tool that performs well according to the balibase metrics obtained from structural benchmarking is indicative of a high quality alignment tool in general.

 my primary assumption is about how a strong performance in terms of the QScore/BAliBASE metrics on the structural benchmarks is indicative of a high quality alignment tool.